 Then comes the task of interpreting the data collected on the line plot graph.

-These kind of constructive questions help a student reflect on the data plotted on the line plot graph.
+No doubt, these kinds of constructive questions help students reflect on data plotted on a line plot.